Scope of Operation

 Is it any wonder that this way of working has seen us tagged as ‘the building contractor of choice’ for many established companies and developers?

-Two forms of engagement which provide for this collaborative approach are Early Contractor Involvement and Negotiated Contract.
+Three forms of engagement which provide for this collaborative approach are Early Contractor Involvement , Negotiated Contract and Design and Build

 1. Early Contractor Involvement